Scaffolding Safety & Scaffold Tagging

 According to OSHA, a competent person is “one who is capable of identifying existing and predictable hazards in the surroundings or working conditions, which are unsanitary, hazardous to employees, and who has authorization to take prompt corrective measures to eliminate them.”
 This is typically someone who holds a scaffolding high-risk work license.

-While a qualified person is one who “has successfully demonstrated his/her ability to solve or resolve problems related to the subject matter, the work, or the project.”
-A qualified person has the right background such as education or degree in designing safe scaffolding, for example this could be someone from the scaffold manufacturer or trained scaffold engineer.
+A qualified person is one who “has successfully demonstrated his/her ability to solve or resolve problems related to the subject matter, the work, or the project.”
+A qualified person has the right background, such as education or degree, in designing safe scaffolding.

 Scaffolding Safety Requirements: Basic Dos and Don’ts

-Here’s a simple guide you can follow to control the hazards when working on a scaffold:
+Here’s a simple scaffolding requirements guide you can follow to control the hazards when working on a scaffold:

 Scaffolding Safety Dos:

-1. Inspect the scaffold using a checklist or mobile inspection app before the work shift and ensure it is safe and in proper working order.
+1. Inspect the scaffold using a checklist or mobile inspection app before the work shift.

 2. Provide proper training.